 This one is tricky in that there is a strong caveat that there must be global coordination among these networked activities.
 A big challenge, or trap to avoid, is getting parochial about local interests at the expense of the larger commons.

-Three reason why it is fair to say that the future is local. – Andy Hines
+Three reasons why it is fair to say that the future is local. – Andy Hines

 Andy,